Panchesco/gdtstrings/ee3/system/user/addons/gdtstrings/README.md

 ### replact

-Replace a string of text whereever it occurs between tags.
+Replace a string of text wherever it occurs between tags.

 ##### Parameters